Neil Young: Experimental years (1980–1988)

-At the start of the 1980s, distracted by medical concerns relating to the cerebral palsy of his son, Ben, Young had little time to spend on writing and recording.
 After providing the incidental music to the 1980 film Where the Buffalo Roam, Young released Hawks & Doves (November 3, 1980), a short record pieced together from sessions going back to 1974.

 Re·ac·tor (1981), an electric album recorded with Crazy Horse, also included material from the 1970s.
 Young did not tour in support of either album; in total, he played only one show, a set at the 1980 Bread and Roses Festival in Berkeley, between the end of his 1978 tour with Crazy Horse and the start of his tour with the Trans Band in mid-1982.

 The 1982 album Trans, which incorporated vocoders, synthesizers, and electronic beats, was Young's first for the new label Geffen Records (distributed at the time by Warner Bros.
 Records, whose parent Warner Music Group owns most of Young's solo and band catalog) and represented a distinct stylistic departure.
-Young later revealed that an inspiration for the album was the theme of technology and communication with Ben, who could not speak.
-An extensive tour preceded the release of the album, and was documented by the video Neil Young in Berlin, which saw release in 1986.
-MTV played the video for "Sample and Hold" in light rotation.
+Young later revealed that an inspiration for the album was the theme of technology and communication with his son, who could not speak.
+An extensive tour preceded the release of the album and was documented by the video Neil Young in Berlin, which saw release in 1986.

 Young's next album, 1983's Everybody's Rockin', included several rockabilly covers and clocked in at less than 25 minutes in length.
 Young was backed by the Shocking Pinks for the supporting US tour.
 Trans (1982) had already drawn the ire of label head David Geffen for its lack of commercial appeal, and with Everybody's Rockin' following seven months later, Geffen Records sued Young for making music "unrepresentative" of himself.
 The album was also notable as the first for which Young made commercial music videos – Tim Pope directed the videos for "Wonderin'" and "Cry, Cry, Cry".
 Also premiered in 1983, though little seen, was the long-gestating Human Highway.
 Co-directed and co-written by Young, the eclectic comedy starred Young, Dean Stockwell, Russ Tamblyn, Dennis Hopper, David Blue, Sally Kirkland, Charlotte Stewart and members of Devo.

 Young did not release an album in 1984, his first unproductive year since beginning his career with Buffalo Springfield in 1966.
-Young's lack of productivity was largely due to the ongoing legal battle with Geffen, although he was also frustrated that the label had rejected his 1982 country album Old Ways.
+Young's lack of productivity was largely due to the ongoing legal battle with Geffen, although he was also frustrated that the label had rejected his 1983 country album Old Ways.
 It was also the year when Young's third child was born, a girl named Amber Jean, who was later diagnosed with inherited epilepsy.